-Main study parameters/endpoints: Parameters that will be determined before and after surgery are Cmax, Tmax and AUC0-24 of metoprolol and its main active metabolite α -OH metoprolol.
-The main endpoint is the ratio of AUCafter/AUCbefore of metoprolol and α -OH metoprolol.
+Main study parameters/endpoints: Parameters that will be determined before and after surgery are Cmax, Tmax and AUC0-10 of metoprolol and its main active metabolite $\alpha$ -OH metoprolol.
+The main endpoint is the ratio of AUCafter/AUCbefore of metoprolol and $\alpha$ -OH metoprolol.

 Nature and extent of the burden and risks associated with participation, benefit and group relatedness: There will be no direct benefit for included patients.
-After having given written informed consent to participate in the study, the patient is required to undergo a medical examination.
+After having given written consent to participate in the study, the patient is required to undergo a medical examination.
 The patient has to visit the MCL for two days.
-The first visit is scheduled one month before the surgery and the second visit six months after surgery.
-The procedure of both visits is the same.
-A single dose of 95 mg of metoprolol may cause side effects like hypotension, headache and dizziness, but these side effects are moderate.
+The first visit is scheduled a month before the scheduled surgery and the second visit six months after surgery.
+The procedure of both days is the same.
+A single dose of 100 mg of metoprolol may cause side effects like hypotension, headache and dizziness, but these side effects are moderate.
 Blood pressure and heart rate will be monitored regularly.
 The patient is not allowed to lie down during the first six hours of the study.
-During each visit, 11 blood samples of each 5 ml will be collected according to a time schedule by a venous cannula.
+During the day, 11 blood samples of each 5 ml will be collected according to a time schedule.
 An intensivist is available for questions and safety of the patient.
 The patient has to stay at the clinical research unit, but is not confined to bed.